Editors' note: This review was updated on November 6, 2014, with features from the latest version.

-Google Maps for iOS continues to lead the navigation category over Apple Maps, with further refinements after the big release of version 3.0 that included convenient ways to explore your location, enhanced navigation tools, and the addition of starred ratings.
+Google Maps for iOS continues to lead the navigation category over Apple Maps, with further refinements after the big release of version 3.0 that included convenient ways to explore your location, enhanced navigation tools and the addition of starred ratings.
 While Apple Maps has admittedly gotten somewhat better over the course of its existence, Google Maps remains the best navigation app available on the device, and it keeps getting better.

-Yes, it's also vastly improved over not only the Google Maps we had back in, but also the version accessible through the iOS browser.
-The interface is exceptionally clean and intuitive, and turn-by-turn directions with voice, Street View, more points of interest in the POI database, and Google's mapping accuracy sweeten the pot.
+The interface is exceptionally clean and intuitive, and turn-by-turn directions with voice, Street View, more points of interest in the POI database and Google's mapping accuracy sweeten the pot.
 Oh, and don't forget the cherry on top: transit directions, a feature that Apple Maps continues to lack without third-party help.

 Our major gripe when Google Maps first hit the scene was that there was no dedicated iPad app as there is for tablets in Google Maps for Android.
 But now that it runs perfectly on both the iPad and iPad Mini's larger screens, it leaves us with little to criticize.

-The interface is clean, simple, and exceedingly easy to navigate and has been updated with Google's Material Design concepts with flatter icons, solid colors and interface elements that catch your interest.
-There's a field at the top for searches for locations or addresses, the main map window is front and center as you would expect, and a tab in the lower left (upper left on iPad) slides out a menu so you can choose layers.
-The layers section pops in from the left side to let you toggle traffic, public transit, bicycling, and satellite views, and it offers a link to the Google Earth app for 3D views and other features (more on that in a minute).
+The interface is clean, simple and exceedingly easy to navigate and has been updated with Google's Material Design concepts with flatter icons, solid colors and interface elements that catch your interest.
+There's a field at the top for searches for locations or addresses, the main map window is front and center as you would expect and a tab in the upper left slides out a menu so you can choose layers.
+The layers section pops in from the left side to let you toggle traffic, public transit, bicycling, satellite and terrain views, and it offers a link to the Google Earth app for 3D views and other features (more on that in a minute).
 And once you tap on an address or location, you can jump right to Street View without leaving the app.

-Indeed, losing Street View was a big deal when Google Maps went away in iOS 6.
-But now it's back and an even better experience, showing up in the resulting card when you tap on an address.
+Street View is a favorite feature of Google Maps users, and it's easy to find, showing up in the resulting card when you tap on an address.
 In Street View you get the same experience you find on the Web, with 360-degree views at street level, letting you swipe your screen to rotate the camera.
-But there's also a button in the lower left of the screen to switch to a view that lets you move your iPhone around, using the accelerometer to look at your surroundings as though you were looking through a window.
+But there's also a button in the lower right of the screen to switch to a view that lets you move your iPhone around, using the accelerometer to look at your surroundings as though you were looking through a window.
 You also can use the familiar arrows on the ground to move up and down the street.

 Besides, if you really want a flyover equivalent, you always can switch over to the aforementioned Google Earth from slide-out menu.
 Though that requires an extra step, the option is there, and like we said before, we doubt many people use flyover for navigation or location search.
 You'll need to download the Google Earth app, of course, but it's also free from the App Store.